The Persistence of Retracted Papers on Wikipedia: Discussion

 \subsubsection{Surfacing External Signals for Epistemic Risk}

 Finally, we find that external signals of visibility and accessibility are linked to correction speed.
 Retracted papers mentioned more frequently on Twitter/X are corrected significantly faster, while paywalled papers are corrected more slowly.
-This suggests that social media attention functions as an external signal, surfacing now-invalidated citations, while a lack of open access may act as a barrier to verification and repair.
+This also suggests a time-sensitive design opportunity: external attention signals may be most useful as early-warning cues, and systems should surface them quickly before their association with repair fades.
+This pattern is consistent with the idea that social media attention may help surface retractions to editors, while a lack of open access may act as a barrier to verification and repair.
 Future tools might incorporate external alerting systems, integrating tweet activity and public discussions on platforms such as blogs or PubPeer regarding specific retractions into internal Wikipedia tools.
 This could help editors recognize emerging credibility issues even in articles that lack sustained editorial engagement.

 Wikipedia’s infrastructure does not lack data about retractions—it lacks mechanisms to surface, route, and act on that data within existing workflows.
 By embedding signals into interfaces, prioritizing repair work through community-facing tools like dashboards and watchlists, and linking Wikipedia’s knowledge infrastructure with external retraction metadata, designers and editors can enhance the platform’s capacity for timely and collaborative epistemic repair.